25Jayesh10/Data_Lineage_Analyzer/document/procedures.md

 ### Business Logic

 The `AcmeERP.usp_ConvertToBase` stored procedure converts a given monetary amount from a specified currency into the base currency of the Acme ERP system.
-It uses the `AcmeERP.ExchangeRates` table to retrieve the appropriate exchange rate for the provided currency code and conversion date.
-The procedure then performs the currency conversion calculation and returns the equivalent amount in the base currency.
-The absence of provided SQL code prevents further detail on error handling or specific conversion algorithms.
+It uses the exchange rate recorded in the `AcmeERP.ExchangeRates` table on a specified date (`@@ConversionDate`) to perform the conversion.
+The procedure takes the currency code (`@@CurrencyCode`) and the amount (`@@Amount`) to be converted as input parameters, returning the equivalent value in the base currency.
+Error handling (not shown in the provided code) is assumed to manage scenarios like missing exchange rates for the specified date or invalid currency codes.

 ---